c-testsuite/c-testsuite/README.md

 These queries can be used to generate skip lists.

-# otag files
+# otags files

 otag files are intended to allow a tests origin to be discovered.
+They contain the following fields.

 ```
 org=$DOMAINNAME